pdmosses/metaborg.github.io/docs/references/stratego/types.md

 Type _dynamic_, written `?`, represents the unknown type.

+## Type Casts

+Gradual type systems allow a term with the dynamic type to be used in any place where a static type is required.
+Stratego2 will insert a type cast at such a point to check at run time that the term is type-correct.
+This way, a Stratego program halts execution in predictable places when a run time type error occurs.
+There can be no run time type errors in fully statically typed code either, only at the boundary between dynamically and statically typed code.

 ## Type Preserving Transformations

 A _type preserving_ transformation transforms _any_ type to itself (or fails).